ironbar/hungry_geese/reports/04_Modeling.md

 The name comes because there was a wall on 1400 elo score that was broken this night.

+#### Logging evolution of Q value

+In the Atari paper it is said that logging the evolution of Q value over random play episodes is a good indicator of the convergence of the algorithm.

+> We collect a fixed set of states by running a random policy before training starts and track the average of the maximum predicted Q for these states.
+The two rightmost plots in figure 2 show that average predicted Q increases much more smoothly than the average total reward obtained by the agent and plotting the same metrics on the other five games produces similarly smooth curves.

+Thus it has sense to do the same because it may be useful to tune the hyperparameters.

 <!---
 I can identify 3 major factors that we have to study: